sageserpent-open/NTestCaseBuilder/README.markdown

 That means there are potentially 4 * 2 * 1 * 3 = 24 different test cases to produce.

-That wasn't really a complex example - in practice one might easily have, say 20 test variables with 5 levels - meaning 5^20 = 95367431640625 test cases would result.
+That wasn't really a complex example - one can realistically imagine, say 20 test variables with 5 levels - meaning 5^20 = 95367431640625 test cases would result.

 That's rather a lot of test cases - do we really need all of them?